 "Availability of Data and Materials: Not applicable."

-"Availability of Data and Materials: All data included in this study are available upon request by contact with the corresponding author.
+"Availability of Data and Materials: All data included in this study are available upon request by contacting with the corresponding author.
 Available at XXXX."

 4.11 Supplementary Materials

-Additional data and files can be uploaded as "Supplementary Files" during the manuscript submission process.
-The supplementary files will also be available to the referees as part of the peer-review process.
-Any file format is acceptable, however, we recommend that common, non-proprietary formats are used where possible.
+Authors can upload additional data and files as "Supplementary Files" during the manuscript submission process.
+The supplementary files will also be accessible to the referees as part of the peer-review process.
+Although any file format is acceptable, we recommend that common, non-proprietary formats are used where possible.

 4.12 References